-One of the great mysteries of Holy Week is the revelation of how God in Christ deals with our refusals, particularly the most terrifying refusal of all, that is the cross.
-The cross is terrifying because its refusal insists that God died, and not only died, but died in the most horrific manner we could devise.
+One of the great mysteries of Holy Week is the revelation of how God in Christ deals with our refusals, particularly the most terrifying refusal of all—that is, the cross.
+The cross is terrifying because God died, and not only died, but died in the most horrific manner we could devise.

 The mystery is that such a terrifying response is met with God’s acceptance of what our refusal imposes.
 God in Christ accepts death, and death in the manner that we devise: death on a cross.

 Isaiah foresees all this—God’s acceptance of the cruel sentence of death we impose on him—in today’s “servant” text from Isaiah’s great book of prophecy.
-The “servant,” who is the Messiah (God in Christ), does not offer resistance to those who intend to harm him, to kill him.
+The “servant,” who is the Messiah, does not offer resistance to those who intend to harm him, to kill him.

 God does this to reveal something of extraordinary importance about who he is and what he wants, particularly how he intends to deal with our refusals.
 And what he reveals is not only important, but also surprising.